Ac6Embedded/apollo-docs/docs/security/cra/documentation-and-sbom.md

 ## Common problems teams hit (and how to avoid them)

-Use this as your “pre-audit sanity check”.
+Use this as your "pre-audit sanity check".

-1. **“Which exact thing is the product?”**
+1. **"Which exact thing is the product?"**
    Embedded products often include device + app + gateway + cloud.
-If you don’t define the boundary, your docs will be inconsistent.
+If you don't define the boundary, your docs will be inconsistent.
 2. **Firmware variants explode the evidence set.**
-   Different radios / crypto backends / secure element options → different SBOMs and different tests.
+   Different radios / crypto backends / secure element options ? different SBOMs and different tests.
 Plan the variant model early.
 3. **SBOM exists but cannot be proven to match the shipped binary.**
    Fix with immutable artifact storage + evidence-index + reproducible build constraints.
 4. **Update instructions are vague.**
-   Annex II expects clear operational steps and failure/recovery behaviour, not “supports OTA”.
+   Annex II expects clear operational steps and failure/recovery behaviour, not "supports OTA".
-5. **Key handling is “tribal knowledge”.**
+5. **Key handling is "tribal knowledge".**
    Provisioning and signing are core to compliance; document who can sign, where keys live, and how key rotation/revocation is handled.
 6. **Security test evidence is not release-linked.**
-   “We fuzzed once last year” is not evidence.
+   "We fuzzed once last year" is not evidence.
 Tie results to release IDs and store reports immutably.
 7. **Support period is not concrete.**
    If support period is unclear, you will fail operational expectations quickly.
 Put it in product materials and device UI/metadata where possible.